ChronoSheets/ChronoSheets-CSharp-Client/docs/UserJobFavouritesApi.md

 <a name="userjobfavouritesgetjobfavourites"></a>
 # **UserJobFavouritesGetJobFavourites**
-> CsApiApiResponseListUserJobFavourite UserJobFavouritesGetJobFavourites (string xChronosheetsAuth)
+> CSApiResponseListUserJobFavourite UserJobFavouritesGetJobFavourites (string xChronosheetsAuth)

 Get your job favourites